-- The Directors believe that future funding will be available to meet the Group's objectives of expanding key strategic assets and continuing to pay its debts as and when they fall due, including through: - engaging with parties interested in joint venture arrangements; and/or - raising additional capital through equity placements to existing or new investors.
-The Group has a demonstrated history of success in this regard including having raised approximately \$5,718,602 (after costs) via a private placement in April 2022.
-The directors are confident in their ability to continue to raise additional funds on a timely basis, as and when required; and/or - raising additional debt funding; - The Group's ability to generate cash inflows from a shared service arrangement with Infinity Mining Limited: - The Group's present cash holdings at 31 December 2023 is \$410,856 and its commitment to exploration expenditure can be reduced as required, subject to minimum spend requirements; - The Group has capacity, if necessary, to reduce its operating cost structure in order to minimise its working capital requirements.
+- The Directors believe that future funding will be available to meet the Group's objectives of expanding key strategic assets and continuing to pay its debts as and when they fall due, through raising additional capital through equity placements to existing or new investors.
+The Group has a demonstrated history of success in this regard including having raised \$5,718,602 (after costs) via a private placement in April 2022, and a Rights Issue in March 2024 for \$580,760.
+The directors are confident in their ability to continue to raise additional funds on a timely basis, as and when required; - The agreement with Gold Valley Yilgarn (GVY) referred to in Note 26, provides for further funding of \$250,000 on September 30, 2024 and December 31, 2024 respectively, prior to the flow of royalty payments upon ore extraction; - The Group's ability to generate cash inflows from a shared service arrangement with Infinity Mining Limited: - The Group's cash holdings at March 31, 2024 is \$180,637.
+The Group's commitment to exploration and maintenance cost expenditure in relation to the hematite project has been eliminated following the agreement with GVY.
+Exploration expenditure in relation to other projects can be reduced as required, subject to minimum spend requirements; - The Group has capacity, if necessary, to reduce its operating cost structure in order to minimise its working capital requirements: - Subject to the successful capital raising on foot and/or monetization of non-core assets, the cashflow forecast for the period to July 2025 indicates sufficient cash available for planned activities